 How many times has that happened to you?

 If your brain likes the reward, it will crave for it again when the cue appears again.

 Take the case of craving for junk food.

 You are driving on a highway and you are hungry.
 You see a McDonald’s (cue).
 You pull off your car and orders a burger.
 You eat it (routine).
 You get rewarded.
 You ate a burger even though you knew there are healthier options available in other places.

 Our cravings initiate habit loop.

 Our brain remembers the outcome of each habit.
 It remembers the feedback.
 If it is positive, it acts automatically when the cue comes again.
-Thus, the loop is formed and the neural pathway for the habit gets wired onto our brain.
+Thus, the loop is formed and the neural pathway for the habit gets wired into our brain.

 In the above case, you have eaten a McDonald’s burger before and you know the taste.
-Your brain remembers it and crave for it again when the cue comes again.
+Your brain remembers it and craves for it again when the cue comes again.